-We anchor our model in the view that audiences actively make sense of their social context (Radoynovska & King, 2019) where this sensemaking is prompted by the disruptive and surprising event of an accusation of misconduct.
-The audiences that engage in sensemaking following an accusation can be damaged parties, customers or suppliers, governments, regulators, the media or simply the general public (Clemente, Durand & Porac, 2016; Palmer, 2013).
-Some of these audiences are likely to be more invested than others in trying to attribute responsibility for the misconduct and thus are more active in their sensemaking, especially those with a higher stake in the accusation of misconduct (e.g. if they were harmed by the misconduct or have ties to the accused organization, etc.) (Palmer, 2012).
-Other audiences are motivated to make sense of organizational misconduct simply 'to uphold [their] moral standards' (Barnett, 2014, p.
-69).
+We anchor our model in the view that audiences actively make sense of their social context (Radoynovska & King, 2019), where this sensemaking is prompted by the disruptive and surprising event of an accusation of misconduct.
+The audiences that engage in sensemaking following an accusation can be damaged parties, customers or suppliers, governments, regulators, the media or simply the general public (Palmer, 2013; Clemente, Durand & Porac,

+2016).
+Some of these audiences are likely to be more invested than others in trying to attribute responsibility for the misconduct and thus are more active in their sensemaking, especially those with a higher stake in the accusation of misconduct (e.g., if they were harmed by the misconduct or have ties to the accused organization, etc.) (Palmer, 2012).
+Other audiences are motivated to make sense of organizational misconduct simply "to uphold [their] moral standards" (Barnett, 2014: 69).

 Following an accusation of misconduct, audiences and accused actors are therefore likely to engage in a struggle over the interpretation of the misconduct, a struggle which arises from the ambiguity inherent in the context of organizational misconduct.
 These discursive efforts take place in a dedicated discursive space (Grant & Hardy, 2004).
-The struggle unfolds through the generation of discourse (Livesey, 2001), i.e. through the audiences involved and the actors accused 'producing, distributing, and consuming texts' (Maguire & Hardy, 2012, p.
+The struggle unfolds through the generation of discourse (Livesey, 2001), i.e., through the audiences involved and the actors accused "producing, distributing, and consuming texts" (Maguire & Hardy, 2012, p.
 234) related to the accusation, the alleged involvement of accused actors in the misconduct, and the nature of the misconduct itself.
-A discursive perspective acknowledges the importance of text and language in the social construction of organizational phenomena, such that 'language [is] constitutive and constructive of reality' (Hardy, Lawrence, & Grant, 2005; Phillips & Oswick, 2012, p.
-445).
-The discourse generated by audiences and the accused actors thus shapes the meaning of the misconduct.
-It is 'embodied in sets of texts that come in a wide variety of forms, including written documents, speech acts, pictures, and symbols' (Hardy et al., 2005, p.
-59).
-The texts that are produced within the discursive space comprise internal and external communications

-(Frandsen & Johansen, 2011), including press releases and official statements by spokespersons, as well as interviews, news articles and investigation reports (Coombs, 2007b).
+A discursive perspective acknowledges the importance of text and language in the social construction of organizational phenomena, such that "language [is] constitutive and constructive of reality" (Hardy et al., 2005; Phillips & Oswick, 2012:445).
+The discourses generated by audiences and the accused actors thus shape the meaning of the misconduct.
+It is "embodied in sets of texts that come in a wide variety of forms, including written documents, speech acts, pictures, and symbols" (Hardy et al., 2005:59).
+The texts that are produced within the discursive space comprise internal and external communications (Frandsen & Johansen, 2011), including press releases and official statements by spokespersons, as well as interviews, news articles, and investigation reports (Coombs, 2007b).

 The struggle for meaning in the discursive space naturally revolves around a set of critical questions: what really happened, how bad was it, and who was responsible for it?
 (Livesey, 2001).
 Those questions are subject to significant discursive struggle.
-Given the possibility of alternative and competing accounts of the same event, '[conduct] is not, of course, intrinsically or automatically to be regarded as a violation, a transgression, or as reprehensible: It is constituted as such [. . .] through accounts of conduct and thus in a general way through discourse' (Drew 1998, p.
+Given the possibility of alternative and competing accounts of the same event, "[conduct] is not, of course, intrinsically or automatically to be regarded as a violation, a transgression, or as reprehensible: It is constituted as such [...] through accounts of conduct and thus in a general way through discourse" (Drew 1998, p.
 312).
-In this discursive struggle around misconduct (Livesey, 2001), audiences and accused actors take 'discursive positions' (Hardy & Phillips, 1999): they are discursively related to the accusation event through their own and others' discourse, for example, as a 'victim' or a 'perpetrator' of misconduct.
+In this discursive struggle around misconduct (Livesey, 2001), audiences and accused actors take "discursive positions" (Hardy & Phillips, 1999): they are discursively related to the accusation event through their own and others' discourse, for example, as a "victim" or a "perpetrator" of misconduct.

-Discursive positions as part of the blame game
+Discursive Positions as Part of the Blame Game